Dreading a return to your commute? These tips might make it less terrible.

 Diana Sanchez, 37, described her experience fighting traffic in Austin during the workweek: “It’s like a salmon swimming upriver.
 It’s a struggle.”

-Sanchez, an administrative manager, used to drop off her child at day care before spending anywhere from 30 minutes to an hour trying to get to work in the mornings and then hitting rush hour on the way home.
+Sanchez, an administrative manager, used to drop off her child at day care before spending anywhere from 30 minutes to an hour trying to get to work in the mornings, then hitting rush hour on the way home.
 “It’s just that constant stress of trying to be somewhere on time when there’s so many things beyond your control,” she said.
 The idea of resuming that commute is frustrating, “because I know that it doesn’t have to be this way.”

 Research on commuting shows that it can have positive and negative effects on well-being and mental health, experts said.
 Shorter trips and active commuting, such as walking or biking, can be beneficial buffer periods that help with transitioning between work and home life.
 But people’s satisfaction tends to decrease over the duration of a commute, and congestion, crowding and unpredictability can be stress-inducing, according to a review of commuting research published in 2019.

-As more people weigh returning to offices, frustration and trepidation about commuting is to be expected, experts said.
+As more people weigh returning to offices, frustration and trepidation about commuting are to be expected, experts said.

 Aside from being out of practice, former commuters have had the opportunity to reevaluate their lives, and the great work-from-home experiment revealed that many employees can work effectively outside the office — rendering commutes largely unnecessary for those who have the choice and resources to be remote.

 “Now, people are really thinking about, ‘Do I want to have these stressors in my life?
-I realized what’s important, how I function, tell me why I need to do this,’” said Lynn Bufka, a senior director at the American Psychological Association.
+I realized what’s important, how I function, tell me why I need to do this,’ ” said Lynn Bufka, a senior director at the American Psychological Association.

 Ideally, employers should be considering the individual needs of their employees and prioritizing flexible work arrangements, said Cort Rudolph, an associate professor of industrial and organizational psychology at Saint Louis University who studies occupational health and well-being.
 “Taking a one-size-fits-all approach to this will not work.”